AdeelIntizar/ERP_BOT/README.md

-This is an ERP chatbot which assists the user for followings ERP related tasks:
+This is an ERP chatbot which assists the user for followings ERP related tasks\n:
 1-	Human Resources
   a.
 Scheduling an interview
   b.
 Checking performance of an employee